North American Porcupine

 A porcupine has over 30,000 quills covering its entire body except for its belly area.
 These quills act as an effective defense against predators.
 Each quill is barbed, like a fish hook, making it difficult to remove.

-Porcupines are herbivores, eating only plant matter.
+Diet: Porcupines are herbivores, eating only plant matter.
 They primarily forage for leaves, flowers, berries, bark, pine nettles, and twigs.

 Fun Facts: Porcupines cannot shoot their quills but the quills easily detach when a predator makes contact.
 They belong to the rodent family, and are the second largest rodent in North America!